-In our last blog on convenience, my colleague, Trusha Pandya, wrote about her father’s experience running a small convenience store and the challenges he faced without the many tools that we have available today.
-In this blog, I’d like to pick up on a few key points around the critical nature of having data that enables you to truly know your customer, as well as how this data feeds the need to have a high degree of perspective around inventory space and the assortments that fit those spaces.
+Now more than ever, convenience is key.
+So how do convenience stores differentiate from other FMCG retailers?
+In this blog, I’ll discuss key points around the critical nature of having data that enables you to truly know your customer, as well as how this data feeds the need to have a high degree of perspective around inventory space and the assortments that fit those spaces.

 Knowing the customer